Burgenland: Hungarians

 Hungarians live in the villages of Oberwart/Felsőőr, Unterwart/Alsóőr and Siget in der Wart/Őrisziget.
-The three villages together are called Upper Őrség (Hun: Felső-Őrség, German: Wart), and they have formed a language island since the 11th century.
+The three villages together are called Upper Őrség (Hungarian: Felső-Őrség, German: Wart), and they have formed a language island since the 11th century.
 The other old Hungarian language island in Oberpullendorf/Felsőpulya has almost disappeared today.
 The Hungarians of Burgenland were "őrök", i.e. guards of the western frontier, and their special dialect is similar to the Székelys in Transylvania.
 Their cultural centre is Oberwart/Felsőőr.
 Another distinct Hungarian group was the indentured agricultural workers living on the huge estates north of Neusiedler See.
 They arrived mainly from the Rábaköz region.
 After the dissolution of the manors in the mid-20th century this group ceased to exist.

-Roma and Jews
+According to the 2001 census, there were 4,704 Burgenland Hungarians (self-assessed at 25,000).

 In addition to Germans, Croats and Hungarians, Burgenland used to have substantial Roma and Jewish populations, but these were wiped out by the Nazi regime.
 Before their deportation during 1938, the traditionally very religious Burgenland Jews were concentrated in the famous "Seven Communities" (Siebengemeinden/Sheva kehillot) in Eisenstadt, Mattersburg, Kittsee, Frauenkirchen, Kobersdorf, Lackenbach and Deutschkreutz, where they formed a substantial part of the population: e.g. in Lackenbach, 62% of the population was Jewish as of 1869.
 After the war, Jews from Burgenland founded the Jerusalem haredi neighbourhood of Kiryat Mattersdorf, reminding of the original name of Mattersburg, once a centre of a famous yeshiva.